Baler, Aurora

+The town is known as the birthplace of Manuel L. Quezon, the 2nd President of the Philippines.

 History

 Spanish colonial period

-In 1609, seven Franciscan missionaries, led by Fray Blas Palomino, founded the settlement of Baler, which was later converted into a pueblo (town) by the Augustinians and the Recollects in 1658.
-Due to scarcity of religious missionaries, the Franciscans again took over the administration of the settlement in 1703.
+In 1609, seven Franciscan missionaries led by Fray Blas Palomino founded the settlement of Baler.
+It was later converted into a pueblo (town) by the Augustinians and the Recollects in 1658.
+Due to the scarcity of religious missionaries, the Franciscans again took over the administration of the settlement in 1703.

-On 27 December 1735, a great storm came and a huge wave called tromba marina devastated the old town settlement, then located in Barrio Sabang.
-Among the survivors were the Angaras, Bijasas, Bitongs, Lumasacs, Carrascos, and Pobletes who swam toward the nearby Ermita Hill.
+On December 27, 1735, a great storm struck the town and a huge wave called tromba marina devastated the old town settlement then located in Barrio Sabang.
+Among the survivors were the Angaras, Bijasas, Bitongs, Lumasacs, Carrascos, and Pobletes who swam towards the nearby Ermita Hill.
 A new community sprang into what is now the Poblacion of Baler, leaving "Kinagunasan," the place of devastation.
 A mural depicting this wave can be found in the Museo de Baler in town.

-On 27 June 1898, 15 days after the Philippine Declaration of Independence, 54 Spanish soldiers of the Baler garrison, under the command of Captain Enrique de las Morenas y Fossi, made San Luis Obispo de Tolosa Church, named in Spanish for Louis of Toulouse, their barracks.
-When de las Morenas died on 22 November 1898, Lieutenant Saturnino Martín Cerezo replaced him.
-On 2 June 1899, the last Spanish garrison in the Philippines surrendered after the Siege of Baler, effectively ending over 300 years of Spanish rule in the country.
+On June 27, 1898, 15 days after the Philippine Declaration of Independence, 54 Spanish soldiers of the Baler garrison, under the command of Captain Enrique de las Morenas y Fossi, made San Luis Obispo de Tolosa Church, named in Spanish for Louis of Toulouse, their barracks.
+When de las Morenas died on November 22, 1898, Lieutenant Saturnino Martín Cerezo replaced him.
+On June 2, 1899, the last Spanish garrison in the Philippines surrendered after the Siege of Baler, effectively ending over 300 years of Spanish rule in the country.

 American colonial period

-In 1901, the Americans incorporated the town into the province of Tayabas.
-Before the Americans came, Baler was under the district of El Príncipe.
+In 1902, the Americans incorporated the town into the province of Tayabas.
+Before the Americans came, Baler was under the district of El Príncipe from Nueva Ecija.

 The Comedia de Baler of Aurora mounted its first production in 1927.
 It was supported by then President Manuel L. Quezon and enjoyed the collaboration of artists Fortunato Esoreña and Alejandro Ferreras and arnis expert Antonino Ramos.
-Still alive until today, it features a group of colorfully attired performers using authentic weapons, like swords and knives, in their plays.
+Still alive today, it features a group of colorfully attired performers using authentic weapons, like swords and knives, in their plays.
+Manuel L. Quezon was the governor of Tayabas, which was renamed Quezon in his honor.

 Japanese occupation

-In 1942, the Imperial Japanese Army entered Baler, where they made the Baler Elementary School building as their garrison under the command of a certain Captain Hattori.
-The general headquarters and camp base of the Philippine Commonwealth Army from 3 January 1942 to 30 June 1946 and the Philippine Constabulary from 28 October 1944 to 30 June 1946 were stationed in Baler.
+In 1942, the Imperial Japanese Army entered Baler, where they made the Baler Elementary School building their garrison under the command of a certain Captain Hattori.
+The general headquarters and camp base of the Philippine Commonwealth Army from January 3, 1942, to June 30, 1946, and the Philippine Constabulary from October 28, 1944, to June 30, 1946, were stationed in Baler.

 In 1945, Filipino and American troops landed in Baler, including Filipino troops of the 3rd Infantry Division, the 5th Infantry Division, the 51st Infantry Division, and the 52nd Infantry Division of the Philippine Commonwealth Army, the 5th Constabulary Regiment of the Philippine Constabulary, the local recognized guerrilla unit, and the American troops of the 6th Infantry Division of the United States Army.
 The retreating Japanese troops destroyed the San Luis Obispo de Tolosa Church in Baler.